F5Networks/terraform-provider-bigip/docs/resources/bigip_gtm_monitor_postgresql.md

 ## Description

-A GTM PostgreSQL monitor verifies the availability and performance of PostgreSQL database services across your GTM infrastructure.
-The monitor connects to a PostgreSQL database with optional authentication and evaluates the response to determine health status.
-PostgreSQL monitors support database-specific fields including database name, username, password, and probe count configuration.
+A GTM PostgreSQL monitor verifies PostgreSQL database services by connecting to a database and optionally executing a query and evaluating the response.
+PostgreSQL monitors support database-specific configuration including database name, username, password, and instance count.

 ## Example Usage